klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.burn(amount [, sendParam])
 ```
-Destroys amount tokens from the caller.
+Destroys the `amount` of tokens in the sender's balance.
+Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.